milonmaze/privacy-terms-observatory-beta/www.twitch.tv/p/en/legal/community-guidelines.md

   Enforcement Notes and Clarifications:

+Enforcement Notes are additional examples of what is and isn’t allowed on Twitch, focused on clarifying existing policies already being enforced.
+Updates here do not indicate a change in policy, but are additional examples of existing enforcements.

 Selling activities which may cause harm for monetary gain (such as subscriptions, Bits, tips, etc.) is not allowed.
 Prohibited examples: Taking shots of alcohol for subs or doing the “Cinnamon challenge” for a set amount of Bits.
 Drinking goal streams are allowed provided the drinking that takes place is not excessive and would not reasonably be expected to cause harm.
-Allowed Examples:  “I will open this bottle of prosecco at 100 subscribers” or “Drinking stream when we hit 50 new subs tonight”
+Allowed examples:  “I will open this bottle of prosecco at 100 subscribers” or “Drinking stream when we hit 50 new subs tonight”
-Prohibited Examples: “I will down this bottle of vodka at 300 subscribers” or “I will take a shot for every 100 Bits” Violence and Threats
+Prohibited examples: “I will down this bottle of vodka at 300 subscribers” or “I will take a shot for every 100 Bits” Dangerous or distracted driving–such as operating your vehicle while interacting with your stream in a way that removes your eyes from the road or hands from controlling your vehicle–is never acceptable on Twitch.
+Allowed example: Setting up your streaming device/camera while parked in a safe location prior to driving.
+Allowed example: Listening to text-to-speech chat messages and responding verbally out loud.
+Prohibited example: Reading chat messages or physically touching your streaming camera or device for prolonged periods of time or frequency while driving.
+Violence and Threats

 Acts and threats of violence are counterproductive to promoting a safe, inclusive, and friendly community.
 Violence on Twitch is taken seriously and is considered a zero-tolerance violation, and all accounts associated with such activities on Twitch will be indefinitely suspended.